 Bring the whole family for a hands-on exploration of the diversity of life within the Great Smoky Mountains National Park.
 Together, you will discover the wonders of the Smokies and learn of ideas to preserve natural and cultural treasures in your own backyard.

 During spring, summer, and fall, ranger-led programs suitable for children are offered.
 These programs offer children an opportunity to explore and learn about the park.
-Read through the schedule of ranger-led programs to find programs especially for children.

 Kids—if you're between the ages of 5-12, you can become a Junior Ranger!
 Learn how!

 The Great Smoky Mountains Institute at Tremont is a year-round residential environmental education center in the Smokies which offers summer camps, school programs, family camps, naturalist workshops and programs for kids of all ages.
 Summer youth programs focus on exploring the Smokies, hands-on science and adventure.
 Three to five day overnight school programs engage students with Tremont’s award winning hands-on curricula which is aligned with grade levels and teaching standards.
 A fee is charged.
 For more information, call (865) 448-6709 or visit the Tremont website.

 The Smoky Mountain Field School offers weekend workshops, hikes, and adventures for families.
 For more information and a schedule of programs, call (865) 974-0150.

 The Troublesome Cub in the Great Smoky Mountains

 The Great Smoky Mountains Salamander Ball